Sunday, October 13, 2024

 Curiosity: It's Not Just for Kids

 As I scroll through education related social media feeds, I am amazed at the amount of conferences, workshops and learning opportunities available to teachers throughout the country.
 On any given day, a variety of experiences are being shared, usually by other educators, to help us hone our curriculum delivery, behavior management, self-care, etc...
 Lately as I look over the repertoire advertised, I have come to sit in wonder at how we will spend time and money to go listen to other educators when we have educational professionals just down the hall, up a flight of stairs, or in the room next door.
-Why do we not take advantage of this free daily opportunity to be curious, gain knowledge and learn new tricks of the trade from those we know.
+Why do we not explore and make good use of this free daily opportunity to be curious, gain knowledge and learn new tricks of the trade from those we know.

 School is a home that we share with these other adults,